 Enab Baladi loses its Managing Editor Ahmad Shihadeh

-Our colleague, the journalist Ahmad Shihadeh has been killed on Tuesday the 12th of March 2013, a member in the board of directors of Enab Baladi Newspaper and its Managing Editor during missile shelling that targeted his place in Darayya.
+Our colleague, the journalist Ahmad Shihadeh has been killed on Tuesday the 12th of March 2013, a member of the board of directors of Enab Baladi Newspaper and its Managing Editor during a missile shelling that targeted his place in Darayya.

-Ahmad has graduated from the Department of Economy, Damascus University in 2003, then obtained the diploma degree in monetary and financial economy. he worked as an assistant for the economic affairs with the European Commission in Damascus.
-He applied for the Masters Degree but did not finish his studies because he joined the revolution very early.
+Ahmad graduated from the Department of Economy, Damascus University in 2003, then obtained a diploma degree in monetary and financial economy. he worked as an assistant for the economic affairs with the European Commission in Damascus.
+He applied for the Master’s Degree but did not finish his studies because he joined the revolution very early.

 May your soul rest in peace, the martyr Ahmad Shihadeh.